SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 4. Contributions
 5. Footnotes

 ## 1. Full query

-Results of the full search in its current state can be viewed on Web of Science by clicking here:  (no filters; all years)
+Results of the full search in its current state can be viewed on Web of Science by clicking here (no filters, publication year = last 5 years): https://www.webofscience.com/wos/woscc/summary/8b780ba2-ed2c-475f-b687-2bba67a2aabc-a8657354/relevance/1

 ## 2. General notes